rlnB2022/luminous-personnel/README.md

 # Project Description

-A startup job placement company reached out to me to create an online prescence.
-They were in a rush and asked if this was something I could do.
+A startup job-placement company reached out to me to create an online prescence.

+# Technologies Used

+* HTML 5
+* CSS 3
+* Javascript
+* SCSS

+# Launch